meltyourface/blank/posts/Life-and-death/Ancient-Necromantic-Ritual-The-Invocatio-Aeternum/index.md

 Āmārēh yā āduqār, bānāman šama'īnim malkūtā.
 Chawtām fīnāyā. Ītāwal u 'īt kathārēt bānāman."

-Translation: "Holy spirit from the divine father, grant me the sacred vision, to see the one who has passed.
+**Translation**: "Holy spirit from the divine father, grant me the sacred vision, to see the one who has passed.
 Speak to me through eternity's veil, revealing truth and clarity in their name."

-Gestures:
+**Gestures**:
 6. Slowly swirl the staff clockwise in front of your body, gradually transitioning to counter-clockwise motion as you chant, forming spirals in the air.
 This motion channels the energies to open the metaphysical connection to the spirit world.

-Closing:
+**Closing**:
 7. Once communication is complete, thank the spirit and the guardians for their assistance, verbally expressing gratitude and acknowledging the privilege of the connection.
 8. **Chant the following Latin phrase to break the connection to the spirit world safely**: